nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: Delete person
+#### Use case: Add Task

 **MSS**

+1. User request to add a task
+2. doTASK adds the task <br>
+Use case ends.

+**Extensions**

+1a.
+The task has invalid parameters eg. a/

+> 1a1. doTASK shows an error message <br>
+  Use case resumes at step 1

+#### Use case: Delete Task

+**MSS**

-1. User requests to list persons
+1. User requests to list tasks
-2. AddressBook shows a list of persons
+2. doTASK shows a list of tasks
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific task in the list
-4. AddressBook deletes the person <br>
+4. doTASK deletes the task <br>
 Use case ends.

 **Extensions**